 Unlike me, he is lot more comfortable in front of the camera.
 Make sure to check out his video below where he explains how this “Breadless Breakfast” series came to be.
 We plan on weekly installments with new recipes and progress reports – so stay tuned.

 As Regina mentioned, my name is Konrad and I am her husband.

-Basically what happened is, a friend of mine pointed out to me (in his broken English) that I needed to stop eating bread – saying the “yeast content in it” is blowing me up.
+Basically what happened was, a friend of mine pointed out to me (in his broken English) that I needed to stop eating bread – saying the “yeast content in it” was blowing me up.
 Being healthy and buzzing with energy, I never really was concerned with my weight gain – but had been wondering where it was all coming from.
 After all, I was eating fairly healthy (in my honest opinion).